aharita/engineer-to-leader/docs/junior-to-senior/module-1/index.md

 **Real-world scenarios:**

 * **The Feature Factory:** Product asks for a "Social Login" feature.
-  * *Junior:* Spends 2 weeks implementing OAuth for Facebook, Twitter, GitHub, and LinkedIn.
+  * *Junior:* Spends 2 weeks implementing OAuth for Facebook, Twitter, GitHub, and LinkedIn because "we might need it someday."
   * *Senior:* Asks, "Do our users actually want this?"
 Checks analytics.
-Realizes 99% of users are Enterprise clients who only use SSO.
+Realizes 99% of users are Enterprise clients who are legally forbidden from using Facebook at work.
 Implements SAML instead.
 Saves 2 weeks of wasted work.
 * **The Refactor Rabbit Hole:** You see some ugly code in the billing module.
   * *Junior:* "This is disgusting!
 I'm going to rewrite it to use the Strategy Pattern!"
 (Breaks billing, delays the sprint, introduces 3 new bugs).
   * *Senior:* "This code is ugly, but it has processed $10M without error for 3 years.
 I will treat it like nuclear waste: I will not touch it unless absolutely necessary."